 Find out Your Bankruptcy Options!
 Contact a West Virginia Bankruptcy Attorney Now!

 If you’re among those who want to file bankruptcy but prefer to find out which choices would deliver the best bankruptcy experience and outcome for you, consult a bankruptcy lawyer before you take any step.
 Bankruptcies are best undergone with the legal aid of a lawyer specializing in bankruptcy laws.
-For legal advice on bankruptcy matters, call us at Thomas E. McIntire and Associates and speak with one of our experienced West Virginia bankruptcy attorneys.
+For legal advice on bankruptcy matters, call us at Thomas E. McIntire and Associates, L.C. and speak with one of our experienced West Virginia bankruptcy attorneys.